Shanghai Calling: Synopsis

-An ambitious lawyer in New York City named Sam (Daniel Henney), who is of Chinese descent, wins a major case for his firm, Powell & Davies, but is told by the partners that he must supervise the Shanghai branch-office for three months or he will not be promoted.
+An ambitious lawyer in New York City named Sam (Daniel Henney), who is of Chinese descent, wins a major case for his firm, Powell & Davies, but is told by the partners that he must supervise the Shanghai branch office for three months or he will not be promoted.
 Sam flies to Shanghai where he meets Marcus, the firm's most important client, who is CEO of a billion-dollar technology company.
 Marcus says that he wishes to pay 50 million to acquire a next-generation smartphone from a Chinese inventor, but Sam persuades him, in the interests of speed, to draft a leasing agreement instead, for 5 million.
 In the following days, Sam becomes acquainted with his Chinese subordinates Fang Fang and Guang, as well as members of the American expatriate community: Donald, a fast-food executive and president of the American Chamber of Commerce; Amanda, a relocation specialist who is fluent in Chinese; and Brad, an English teacher.
 However, Sam receives a phone call from Marcus, who is furious, having discovered that a Chinese factory is manufacturing and selling the same smartphone.
-Sam has a tele-conference with the partners of Powell & Davies, who excoriate him and demand that he repair the situation.
+Sam has a teleconference with the partners of Powell & Davies, who excoriate him and demand that he repair the situation.

 Marcus and Sam meet with Lin, the owner of the Chinese factory, and his British lawyer.
 Sam successfully argues that Lin's contract with the Chinese inventor is invalid, since Marcus's was signed a day earlier.
 Lin agrees to cease production.
 However, he reneges on his promise, and newly produced smartphones continue to pour into Shanghai's shops.
 Furthermore, Sam discovers that the British lawyer was a fraud.
 Namely, he was an actor hired by Lin to pose as a lawyer.
 With no means of contacting Lin, Sam hires Awesome Wang, a journalist who works on the side as a private investigator.
 Awesome Wang tracks down the British actor and pressures him into disclosing Lin's residential address, but it turns out to be vacant.
 Powell & Davies castigates Sam and demands his return to New York.
 When all appears to be lost, Sam turns to Amanda for help.
 The latter performs a real-estate search linking the residential address to a factory.
 Brad offers Awesome Wang and Sam a ride to the factory, and, with the help of Guang's cousin, Sam expedites a legal injunction to have the factory shut down, despite Lin's pleading.